kalyani0408/angular-node-mongo/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+RDBMS	                 MongoDB
+Database	        Database
+Table	                Collection
+Tuple/Row		Document
+column	Field
+Table Join		Embedded Documents
+Primary Key		Primary Key (Default key _id provided by mongodb itself) Database Server 	and Client

+mongod --storageEngine=mmapv1 --dbpath

+use DATABASE_NAME : create database

+db:  check on which database you are on.

+show dbs: shows a list of databases.
+Your latest db is not present here since you are yet to inser at least one entry in it.

+db.DATABASE_NAME.insert({"name":""}) : entry inserted in the database.

+db.dropDatabase() : This will delete the selected database.
+		    If you have not selected any database, then it will delete default 'test' database.

+use DATABASE_NAME
+db.dropDatabase()  ------ to select any particular database and then drop it.

+Collections:

+In MongoDB, you don't need to create collection.
+MongoDB creates collection automatically, when you insert some document.